Oracso/SwiftPortfolio/README.md

 ### Use Case:

 Customising the presentation of data in a way that is relevant and engaging is key to the creation of usable insights.

-This can be achieved by granting users control of filtering variables as well as providng flexibility in design and appearance.
+This can be achieved by granting users control of filtering variables as well as providing flexibility in design and appearance.

-Empowering users with this flexibility allows them to tailor their interface to align with their unique requirements, facilitating a more personalised analysis.
+Empowering users with this flexibility allows them to tailor and align their interface with their unique requirements, facilitating a more personalised analysis.

-Further, being able to tag readings with custom confounders incorporates additional contextual information that enhances the depth of understanding derived from the data.
+Further, being able to tag readings with custom confounding variables incorporates additional contextual information that enhances the depth of understanding derived from the data.

 <br>